HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - Yellow crosses mark leaves detected as unhealthy for easy verification.
 #### 4. Highlights
 **Robustness:**
-The system maintains reliable performance despite environmental noises and lighting variation.
+The system maintains reliable performance despite environmental noise and lighting variation.
 Real-time HSV tuning, error checking and motion compensation make the pipeline resilient during operation.

 **Adaptability:**
 The robot dynamically adjusts its trajectory based on live detections, enabling it to handle changing leaf orientations, plant shapes, and workspace conditions.
 This closed-loop design avoids hard-coded assumptions and works effectively in unstructured environments.